The Perils of Positive Thinking.

 So let’s sum up their results:

-- Positive affirmations were favored by people with low self esteem.
+1. Positive affirmations were favoured by people with low self esteem.

-In a follow-up study, in which they focussed on low self esteem individuals, the researchers got half the participants to list only positive thoughts.
-The other half of the study had to list their negative self-thoughts alongside positive self-thoughts.
+In a follow-up study, during which they focussed specifically on low self esteem individuals, the researchers got half the participants to list only positive thoughts.
+And the other half had to list their negative self-thoughts alongside positive self-thoughts.

-The results showed emphatically that low self-esteem participants who were allowed to acknowledge their negative self talk experienced more well-being those who had been directed to focus exclusively on their positive thoughts.
+The results showed emphatically that the low self-esteem participants who were allowed to acknowledge their negative self talk experienced more well-being those who focussed exclusively on positive thoughts.

 So, what does this have to do with meditation?

-‘If you try to meditate from what you want from it, it won’t work.
-For meditation to work efficiently, you must first let go of everything you want from it.
-And most importantly, you must unconditionally accept everything you don’t want.’
+‘If you try to meditate from all that you want from it, meditation won’t work.
+For meditation to work, you must let go of everything you want from it.
+And, most importantly, you must unconditionally accept everything you don’t want.’

-Meditation is like letting go of the pendulum and allowing it to find its own equilibrium – we cause balance and stillness to happen simply by learning to accept everything as it is, while not reacting to it.
+So when we meditate, it’s as if we’re letting go of the pendulum and allowing it to go still at the point of perfect balance – and that can only happen if we accept everything as it is, while not reacting to it.

 This is letting go.
 Non-reaction.

-So if you’re using affirmations or visualizations to try to create some desired state – whether it’s calm, or happiness, or love or wealth or whatever, though you might well experience a soothing endorphin effect from your imagining, what you’re actually doing is pushing the pendulum – you’re empowering the opposite of what you’re desperately being positive about, by fearing it.
+So if you’re using positive affirmations or visualizations to try to create some desired state – whether it’s calm, or happiness, or love or wealth or whatever, though you might well experience a soothing endorphin effect from your imagining, the bigger picture is, you’re pushing the pendulum – and empowering the opposite of what you’re desperately being positive about.

-I’ll finish with a wonderful quote from a famous and enlightened Thai monk, Acharn Chah in which he uses the word ‘suffering’ as a generic term to describe everything we consider ‘negative’ in our life:
+I’ll finish with a quote from a famous and enlightened Thai monk, Acharn Chah, in which he uses the word ‘suffering’ as a generic term to describe everything we consider ‘negative’ in our life:

 “If you want to understand suffering you must look into the suffering.
 The teachings say that wherever a problem arises it must be settled right there.
 Where suffering lies is right where non-suffering will arise.
 So if suffering arises you must contemplate it right there.
 You don’t have to run away.
 You should settle the issue right there.
 One who runs away from suffering out of fear is the most foolish person of all.
 He will simply increase his stupidity endlessly.
 Just know yourself, this is your witness.
 Don’t make decisions on the strength of your desires.
 Desires can puff us up into thinking we are something which we’re not.
 We must be very circumspect.”